fhollenbach/fhollenbach.github.io/pages/workingPapers.md

 [The Origin of Universities in Europe, 800-1800.](../papers/Hollenbach_Pierskalla_2019.pdf) – With Jan H. Pierskalla (2019)

-Bias due to network misspecification under spatial dependence - With Timm Betz and Scott J. Cook (2019) - (please email for current version)
+Bias due to network misspecification under spatial dependence - With Timm Betz and Scott J. Cook (2019) - R&R (please email for current version)

 [Fiscal Capacity as a Moderator of the Taxation-Accountability Hypothesis](../papers/Gottlieb_Hollenbach_2019.pdf) – With Jessica Gottlieb (2019)